earthly/website/blog/_posts/2023-01-05-installandrun-CMake-on-windows.md

 In this article, you learned that CMake is a tool that can help with [build automation](/blog/introducing-earthly-build-automation-for-the-container-era), testing, packaging, and installation of software.
 It can be integrated into several IDE solutions, allowing developers the option of using their favorite IDE while taking advantage of CMake for their build solution.

 CMake gives you the flexibility to ensure your application can be built and executed on any platform.
 While [Cmake](/blog/using-cmake) might not be the right tool for everyone, for the right developer, team, or project, it can be a powerful solution.

+{% include cta/cta1.html %}

 ## Outside Article Checklist